andraugust/andraugust.github.io/thermo-2.md

 $$

 The negative sign is used to make decreases in volume increase internal energy.
 Going forward, I'll focus on mechanical work and refer to it simply as $$W$$.

-Let's look at two common processes involving work: isothermal and adiabatic.
+Let's look at two common processes involving work.

 Isothermal processes are those where temperature is held constant.
-In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir throughout.
+In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.

 How much does the system's internal energy change in such a process?
-As an example, an ideal gas has $$U = U(T)$$, so isothermally its internal energy doesn't change.
-Then where does the work energy go?
+As an example, an ideal gas has $$U = U(T)$$, so its internal energy doesn't change.
+So where does the work go?
 It's all dissipated to the environment as heat.
 To find out how much heat, we use the first law:

 $$